-3 Hierarchical Modeling
+2.3 Hierarchical Modeling

 While optimizing a bounded controller allows an effective search in the space of bounded policies, such an approach is clearly suboptimal since the optimal controller of many problems grows doubly exponentially with the planning horizon and may be infinite for infinite horizons.
 Alternatively, hierarchical representations permit the representation of structured policies with exponentially fewer parameters.
 Several approaches were recently explored to model and learn hierarchical structures in POMDPs.
-Pineau et al. [13] sped up planning by exploiting a user specified action hierarchy.
-Hansen et al. [7] proposed hierarchical controllers and an alternative planning technique that also exploits a user specified hierarchy.
-Charlin et al. [4] proposed recursive controllers (which subsume hierarchical controllers) and an approach that discovers the hierarchy while optimizing a controller.
-We briefly review recursive controllers in Sect.
-3.1 since we will empirically compare our approach to the nonconvex optimization techniques used to optimize recursive controllers.
-In another line of research, Murphy and Paskin [10] proposed to model hierarchical hidden Markov models (HMMs) with a dynamic Bayesian network (DBN).
-Theocharous et al. [17] also used DBNs to model hierarchical POMDPs.
-We briefly review this DBN encoding in Sect.
-3.2 since we will use it in our approach to model factored controllers.
+Pineau et al. (2003) sped up planning by exploiting a user specified action hierarchy.
+Hansen et al. (2003) proposed hierarchical controllers and an alternative planning technique that also exploits a user specified hierarchy.
+Charlin et al. (2006) proposed recursive controllers (which subsume hierarchical controllers) and an approach that discovers the hierarchy while optimizing a controller.
+In another line of research, dynamic Bayesian networks are used to model hierarchical hidden Markov models (HMMs) (Murphy & Paskin 2001) and hierarchical POMDPs (Theocharous, Murphy, & Kaelbling 2004).
+We briefly review this DBN encoding since we will use it in our approach to model factored controllers.